 Prof Geoffrey Faulkner

-Professor Geoff Faulkner is a Professorial Research Fellow, jointly appointed at Mater Research and the Queensland Brain Institute (QBI), and is an Adjunct Professor at the School of Biomedical Sciences, University of Queensland.
-Geoff leads the Genome Plasticity and Disease research group at Mater with a team of 20 researchers.
-Geoff describes himself as a computational and molecular biologist with research interests in transposable elements, genomics and neuroscience.
+Professor Geoff Faulkner is a Professorial Research Fellow, jointly appointed at Mater Research and the Queensland Brain Institute (QBI).
+He leads the Genome Plasticity and Disease research group at Mater with a team of 12 researchers.
+Prof Faulkner describes himself as a computational and molecular biologist with research interests in mobile DNA, cancer and neuroscience.

-Geoff has authored over 60 scientific publications and has been successful in obtaining scientific funding from the National Health and Medical Research Council (NHMRC), National Institutes of Health (NIH), European government and many other organisations as lead investigator.
+Prof Faulkner has authored more than 110 scientific publications and has been successful in obtaining scientific funding from the National Health and Medical Research Council (NHMRC), National Institutes of Health (NIH), Australian Research Council (ARC), Cancer Australia, and many other organisations as lead investigator.

-Geoff’s work has been recognised by numerous awards, including an Australian Society for Medical Research (ASMR) Queensland Premier’s Award, the Lorne Genome Millennium Science Award, the Centenary Institute Lawrence Creative Prize, the Australian Academy of Science Ruth Stephens Gani Medal, ongoing NHMRC fellowship support, and a CSL (Commonwealth Serum Laboratories) Centenary Fellowship in 2017.
-Geoff is heavily involved in national and international peer review and has served on the Editorial Board of an international journal, Mobile DNA.
+Prof Faulkner’s work has been recognised by numerous awards, including an Australian Society for Medical Research (ASMR) Queensland Premier’s Award, the Lorne Genome Millennium Science Award, the Centenary Institute Lawrence Creative Prize, the Australian Academy of Science Ruth Stephens Gani Medal, ongoing NHMRC fellowship support since 2009, and a CSL (Commonwealth Serum Laboratories) Centenary Fellowship in 2017.
+Prof Faulkner is heavily involved in national and international peer review and has served on the Editorial Boards of two international journals, Genome Biology and Mobile DNA.

 ‘The rapid development of genomic technologies in recent years has changed how we study biology.
-My work is focused almost entirely on “frontier” challenges in medical research, for example sequencing the genomes of single cells, identifying new explanations for why some cells die and some don’t and studying diseases that currently do not have clear genetic explanations.’
+My work is concentrated on “frontier” challenges in medical research, for example sequencing the genomes of single cells, identifying new explanations for why some cells die and some don’t in the ageing brain, and developing new tools to detect and treat cancers where prognosis is typically poor.’

 Watch Prof Faulkner speak about his work